FizaShaikh293/thm-writeups/README.md

 # 📝 Note on Writeups

-These are written for learning purposes.

-They are not meant to be copy-paste answers — instead, they explain:
+These are written for learning purposes and are not meant to be copy-paste solutions.

+Each writeup focuses on:

+* understanding the attack path
-* how each step works
+* why each step works
-* why it works
-* what alternatives exist

-If you're stuck on a room, these should help you understand the logic behind the solution.
+* how to think like an attacker

 ---